junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 Or they may believe that many different foods are bad for a mother with a newborn child.
 Some of these beliefs are reasonable but others do more harm than good.
 Often the foods people think they should avoid when they are sick are the very foods they need to get well.

 A sick person has even greater need for plenty of nutritious food than a healthy person.
-We should worry less about foods that might harm a sick person and think more about foods that help make him healthy—for example: high energy foods together with fruit, vegetables, legumes, nuts, milk, meat, eggs, and fish.
+We should worry less about foods that might harm a sick person and think more about foods that help make him healthy, for example: high energy foods together with fruit, vegetables, legumes, nuts, milk, meat, eggs, and fish.

 As a general rule:
 Also, the things that harm us when we are healthy do us even more harm when we are sick.